devontaeh/flask-login/README.md

 # flask-user-authentication

-This open source project is a Flask web application focused on user management, utilizing MongoDB for data storage.
+This open-source project is a Flask web application focused on user management, utilizing MongoDB for data storage.
 It's designed to be a collaborative project, and we welcome contributions from the community.

 ## Features